smaht-dac/submitr/docs/source/installation.rst

 ==============

-If you are a software developer, and you wish to install ``smaht-submitr`` locally for development and other purposes, please see the `Advanced Usage <advanced_usage.html#installation-for-developers>`_ section.
+If you are a software developer, and you wish to install ``smaht-submitr`` locally for development or other purposes, please see the `Advanced Usage <advanced_usage.html#installation-for-developers>`_ section.

 Actual Installation